flxflx/watchasayin/README.md

 Due to this approach at the current state of development only calls made over direct p2p connections are supported (in essence no relayed calls).

 Uses libotr, libgcrypt, N-CodeHook and Skype4COM.
 The first two were customly cross-compiled a while ago and are thus a bit outdated (did not check so far which security implications arise from this).

-More info to follow.

-No guarantes, warantees or whatsoever.
-Use as is or don't.